Damio/Namaste_challenge/README.md

 ## Things that can be improved
-- there is room to draw more visuals from Tableau
+- There is room to draw more visuals from Tableau.
 - Running checks before adding data to tables in pandas, that way you don't have to drop_duplicates after.
-- Connect Tableau to database for consistency
+- Connect Tableau to database for consistency.

-## Key takeaway

-- This task really exposed me to some of the exciting work that Namaste does, and shows that the team is forward-looking and up-to-date with current technologies.
-- I'm confident that my skills and experience will be put to good use at Namaste!